FGasper/p5-Net-mbedTLS/README.md

 - Static, to a specific path: Like the previous one, but also set `NET_MBEDTLS_LINKING` to `static` in your environment.

-NB: In the latter two cases your compiler has to generate _position-independent_ code when building mbedTLS.
-GCC’s `-fPIC` flag does this.
-(See this distribution’s CI tests for an example.)

 Dynamic linking allows Net::mbedTLS to use the most recent (compatible) mbedTLS but requires you to have a shared mbedTLS available, whereas static linking alleviates that dependency at the